uber-research/parallax/README.md

 The __rank slice__ control is always present.
 It allows for selecting the points depending on the ordering they have in the original embedding file.
-This assumes that the ordering matters: in many cases, like for instance in the case of the pretrained GloVe embeddings, the ordering reflects the frequency, so you can select, for instance to filter out the 100 most frequent words and the visualize only the 5000 most frquent words and to filter out the top 100 by moving the handles.
+This assumes that the ordering matters: in many cases, like for instance in the case of the pretrained GloVe embeddings, the ordering reflects the frequency, so you can select, for instance to filter out the 100 most frequent words and the visualize only the 5000 most frequent words and to filter out the top 100 by moving the handles.

 The other filters depend entirely on the metadata file specified in the `--datasets` parameter.
-In this example each point has 3 attributes: lentgh (in characters), pos tag (the part of speech) and stopword are shown.
+In this example each point has 3 attributes: length (in characters), pos tag (the part of speech) and stopword are shown.
 Numerical properties like length have a two handle range control so that you can select the interval you want to keep, for instance you may want to visualize only points with associated labels longer than 4 characters.
-Categorial and set properies like pos tag (in this case shown as set, a the same word, in absence of the context it appears in can have multiple parts of speech associated with it, like the word 'cut' for instance) have a list of values you want to select, for isntance you can select to visualize only verbs and adjectives.
+Categorial and set properties like pos tag (in this case shown as set, a the same word, in absence of the context it appears in can have multiple parts of speech associated with it, like the word 'cut' for instance) have a list of values you want to select, for instance you can select to visualize only verbs and adjectives.
-Binary properties like stopword have a dropdown manu for you to select if you want to visualize only the points with a true value, false value or any of the two values.
+Binary properties like stopword have a dropdown menu for you to select if you want to visualize only the points with a true value, false value or any of the two values.

 THe __Data filters__ filters section allows you to select which points to visualize based on their embeddings, specifically their similarity or distance with respect to a formula.